The 11 years under head coach Rosanne Scott are the most successful span in the history of the Westminster College women’s basketball program.

 Prior to being promoted to head coach, Scott served as assistant coach for two seasons at Westminster, first as an athletic assistant in 2000-01, and then as a full-time assistant in 2001-02.

 Scott is a 2000 graduate of Bethany College in Bethany, W.Va., where, as a player, she earned two honorable mentions for the All-America team.
 Scott was also twice named PAC Player of the Year and she earned first-team all-PAC honors all four years.
+Scott was inducted into the Bethany College Athletic Hall of Fame in 2013.

 Scott, a native of nearby Struthers, Ohio, completed her master’s degree in counselor education at Westminster.
 She resides in New Wilmington.